-- o Type Name: The name of the type. - o Reference or Description: A brief description or RFC number and section reference where the Type is specified (may be omitted for "reserved" type names). - o Intended Use: Common, reserved, or obsolete. - o Change Controller: ("IETF" for IETF-stream RFCs).
+- o Type Name: The name of the type. - o Reference or Description: A brief description or RFC number and section reference where the Type is specified (may be omitted for "reserved" type names). - o Intended Use: Common, reserved, or obsolete. - o Change Controller: Who may request a change to this entry's definition ("IETF" for IETF-stream RFCs).